The NDSS is administered by Diabetes Australia

 A finger prick check with a blood glucose meter shows your blood glucose levels at a single point in time.

-Continuous glucose monitoring (CGM) and flash glucose monitoring (Flash GM) measures your glucose levels continuously throughout the day or night.
+Continuous glucose monitoring (CGM) measures your glucose levels continuously throughout the day or night.
 These devices measure glucose in the fluid between your cells instead of in the blood.
 Therefore, the readings often are not identical to a finger prick blood glucose check, but they’re similar.

-Flash GM and CGM keep track of glucose levels all day and night without pricking your finger.
-Flash GM and CGM devices make it easy to share alerts and readings with parents and diabetes health professionals.
+CGM keeps track of glucose levels all day and night without pricking your finger.
+CGM devices make it easy to share alerts and readings with parents and diabetes health professionals.

-Using a Flash GM or CGM device can help with type 1 diabetes in many ways.
+Using a CGM device can help with type 1 diabetes in many ways.
 Here are some of the benefits:

 • fewer hypos